savonet/book/workflow.md

 http://localhost:8000/test
 ```

 and you will see the message.
-We can also easily provide an html-formatted
+We can also easily provide an answer formatted in
-answer:
+HTML:

 ```{.liquidsoap include="liq/harbor.http.register2.liq" from=1 to=-1}
 ```

 #### Skipping tracks

-What makes this function powerful is the fact that the serving function is an
+What makes this mechanism incredibly powerful is the fact that the serving
-arbitrary function, which can perform any sequence of operations in the
+function is an arbitrary function, which can itself perform any sequence of
-script.
-For instance, we have already seen that that we can implement a service
+operations in the script.
+For instance, we have already seen that that we can
-to skip the current track on the source `s` with
+implement a service to skip the current track on the source `s` with

 ```{.liquidsoap include="liq/source.skip3.liq" from=2 to=-1}
 ```